Kim Kardashian Robbery: Four Suspected Thieves Charged

 Sources confirmed that the robbers had been tailing Kardashian before the robbery and may have even posed as paparazzi in order to keep surveillance on the reality star during the days of Paris Fashion Week leading up to the attack.

-It was also discovered that French police were investigating a suspicious looking black car that was circling the exclusive hotel during the early hours of the morning of the robbery.
+It was also discovered that French police were investigating a suspicious black car that was circling the exclusive hotel during the early hours of the morning of the robbery.

 “They show the vehicle driving slowly past the hotel at 2:34 a.m., 2:45 a.m. and again at 2:54 a.m.
 Kim reportedly made a distress call for help from the balcony of her hotel and on the phone to Duvier at 2:56 a.m.”

-They confiscated tapes from local businesses who may have caught the thieves escaping on tape.
+They confiscated tapes from local businesses who may have caught the thieves escaping on video.

 “The police were there at 10 a.m.
 Monday morning, waiting for the employees to come open the shop.
 They were canvassing the street and went directly in a backroom and viewed the tapes.
 We gave them over.”

-Interestingly enough, in a report from French news outlet BFM TV, it was revealed that when the robbers broke into the building they demanded, “Where’s the rapper’s wife?” in French, which could mean they did not even know Kim Kardashian by name.
+Interestingly enough, in a report from French news outlet BFM TV, it was revealed that when the robbers broke into the building, they demanded “Where’s the rapper’s wife?” in French, which could mean they did not even know Kim Kardashian by name.

 A photo posted by Kim Kardashian West (@kimkardashian) on